-The Nurturing Programme is a 10-week programme for parents with children 0-8 years that aims to improve the emotional health of both adults and children whilst strengthening family relationships.
+The Nurturing Programme is a ten-week programme for parents with children from birth to eight years old that aims to improve the emotional health of both adults and children whilst strengthening family relationships.
 It is a cognitive-relational programme, providing parents with new skills in listening and communicating with their children and developing an understanding of behaviour in the context of relationships.
 It is based upon four constructs or building blocks: self-awareness, appropriate expectations, positive discipline and empathy.